Retro Gaming - What Games Should You Start With & Where to play Them Online

-Video Games have come a long way since its inception.
+Retro Video Games have come a long way since its inception.
 Although general knowledge suggests that the likes of Spacewar or Pong as the earliest form of video games, they are merely an evolved version of electronic games or computer games.
-Let's take a brief over-view of gaming history, and then showcase a few of the titles that made gaming what it is today.
+Let's take a brief over-view of gaming history, and then showcase of the best retro video games that made gaming what it is today.

 The Cathode-Ray Tube Amusement Device

 Long before the iconic Pong became a thing, two physicists named Thomas T. Goldsmith Jr. and Estle Ray Mann filed the first patent to the Cathode-Ray Amusement Device in 1947.
 Although the device never made it to the mainstream market because of production cost, it eventually got the title of being the “first patent for an electronic game.”